San Andrés, Santa Cruz de Tenerife: History

+The church is the oldest building in the town, built in the traditional Canarian style of the 17th century.
+Its origins lie in a small hermitage erected at the beginning of the previous century, around 1510, making it one of the oldest churches on the island and in the archipelago.
+Inside, one can find important treasures of historical heritage, such as the small wooden sculpture of the Apostle Saint Andrew, patron saint of the town (17th century); and the crucified Christ, locally called the Santo Cristo del Cegato, carved in 1882 from orange wood by a local sculptor who was blind and the Altarpiece of the Souls in Purgatory, a work dating from 1850 and funded by alms from the faithful.

-In 1797 San Andrés will participate in the defense of the island in front of the attack of Admiral Horatio Nelson, by sending militiamen of the village to the port of Santa Cruz and by avoiding with its castle the assault of the English on this part of the coast.
+In 1797 San Andrés participated in the defense of the island in response to the attack of Admiral Horatio Nelson by sending militiamen of the village to the port of Santa Cruz and by avoiding thanks to its castle the assault of the English on this part of the coast.

 During the 19th century, the village was an independent municipality until 1850, when it was definitively annexed to Santa Cruz de Tenerife.

 The village maintains the traditional lifestyle throughout the first half of the twentieth century.
 During the Civil War and the postwar period, San Andrés lives moments of hard repression and becomes in place of adjustment of the contrary to the Franco regime.

 In 1973 the administration brought 4 million bags of Sahara sand to the island into the Las Teresitas beach and improved the infrastructure.
 The Spanish court stopped larger tourist properties in 1984.
 Since the 60s of the twentieth century, but especially in the 2000s, it has been attempted to transform the village into a large tourist center related to Las Teresitas beach.